TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

                 # Include the file only if myConstant is set in the TS constants field.
                 conditional = EXT:site_package/Resources/Public/JavaScript/conditional.js
                 conditional.if.isTrue = {$myConstant}

+                # Include another file for consent management
+                # A data attribute enriches the tag with additional information
+                # which can be used in the according JavaScript
+                consent = EXT:site_package/Resources/Public/JavaScript/consent.js
+                consent.data-consent-type = essential

                 jquery = https://code.jquery.com/jquery-3.4.1.min.js
                 jquery.external = 1